Voltaic314/Nature-Poster/README.md

 ### Developed by **Logan Maupin**

 I'm a student at the University of Arizona studying Applied Computing with an emphasis in Applied Artificial Intelligence.
-I hope to one day contribute to AI development for detecting threats and/or aiding human development.
+I hope to one day create and work on AI for detecting threats and/or aiding human development.
 Nature Poster is an automatic Facebook posting bot I developed with Python as a side project.

 🌱 🌲 🌿 🌳